Tertioptus/comendium/README.md

 # Compendium

-Compendium is a file-based project repository and taskboard for agile team collaboration and story management.
+Compendium is a user-story tracking system for agile team collaboration, project management, and resource sharing, that can be shared across multiple desktop terminals.

 ## Contents